 - Unlocked Gate

 If your lagoon has some of these common issues or you feel it is not working properly in another way, please call for a free assessment.
-In many cases lagoon owners simply need an understanding of what’s needed.
+In many cases, lagoon owners simply need an understanding of what’s needed.
 In more complicated situations, a fresh start is required.
-Lagoon cleanings are cheaper than a new lagoon or septic, and in most cases solves the issue and protecting the lagoon for many years to come.
+Lagoon cleanings are cheaper than a new lagoon or septic, and in most cases solve the issue and protect the lagoon for many years to come.
+Freezing lagoons are a problem that is caused by low lagoon water levels.
+Across the state we have having issues with low water levels, and it is a problem that has been addressed with state officials.
+It may be time to consider a sub-surface septic system instead.

 Standard Septic System